 What your ex-husband did doesn't sound right.
 A person who isn't on a lease for property, or an owner, generally shouldn't be able to change the name on the account.
 Have you talked to the town about getting it fixed?

 A Notary essentially confirms that a person truly signed a document; they are not saying that the document is legal or proper.
-If what you're saying is that you never signed the document, and that someone else did without authorization, then it's possible you could file a lawsuit against the person...Read more »
+If what you're saying is that you never signed the document, and that someone else did without authorization, then it's possible you could file a lawsuit against...Read more »

 I recently purchased a Taurus model 605 revolver and have been having issues with it not operating properly.
 The online Firearms retailer that sold me the firearm is willing to do a replacement, but wants me to ship it through USPS.
 As far as I know it is illegal for a civilian to ship a handgun...
 Read more »